s4Ys369/CHEATERex/README.md

 ## New features
  * X, Y, and D PAD added (check `sm64.h` for defines)
  * 60 FPS by Emil
+ * Captian Toad Castle Stars by Keanine
  * Leave Ending Screen by GateGuy
  * 50 Coin 1UP by Keanine
  * Odyssey Moveset by PeachyPeach
+    -Exit to Main Menu by Adya
     -Tighter Controls by Keanine
     -Go to Level Select by $4Y$
+ * Open Castle v1.1 by Keanine
  * Time Trials by GateGuy and PeachyPeach
- * Stay In Level After Star v2 by GateGuy
+ * Stay In Level After Star (Cheat Version) by GateGuy
  * Menu C button support by engima907
  * Bugfixes by JAGSTAX
  * DynOS by PeachyPeach
- * And of course, CHEATERv7 by $4Y$, me
+ * And of course, CHEATERv8 by $4Y$, me

 ## How to add cheats/mods
  * Use `src/game/mario_cheats.c` for code